Cosecha/cosecha.github.io/README.md

 ## Getting your changes merged

 Now it is time to make a pull request so that your changes are merged to the master branch of our repository.

 Isn't open source beautiful?

+We appreciate every contribution!
+New contributors will get special thanks on Twitter.